orey/stuff/tools/(sh) resize-variable-images-blank/README.md

 * In the second case, the same of a US Letter document.
    * In that case, the width must be extended to reach a US Letter format.
    * That means that the fitting dimension that will support the margin is the height.

+## resize-variable-images-blank3.sh

+This script only proposes the `test` option.
+The recommendation option moved to a secondary script (`resize-multiple-images-analyze-size-and-bleed.sh`) containing the [Lulu](https://lulu.com) recommendations.

+Please use the recommendation script, then resize your images using `resize-variable-images-blank3.sh`.